fredvs/ideU/src/templates/init/readme.txt

-                       Welcome in ideU world...
+                       Welcome in ideU world !

-                           Before to begin...
+                          Before to begin

-                     You may check your settings...
+                   You may check your settings.